 Manifold Pressure – absolute pressure as measured at the appropriate point in the induction system.

-Minimum Descent Altitude (MDA) – the lowest altitude specified in an instrument approach procedure.
+Minimum Descent Altitude (MDA) – the term for the lowest altitude specified in an instrument approach procedure.

 Over-The-Top – above the layer of clouds or other obscuring phenomena forming a ceiling.

 Pilotage – navigation by visual reference to landmarks.

 Pitch Setting – the propeller blade setting as determined by the blade angle measured in a manner, and at a radius, specified by the instruction manual for the propeller.

 Reference Landing Speed – the term for the speed of the airplane at the point where it descends through the 50-foot height in the determination of the landing distance.

 Reporting Point – a geographical location in relation to the position of the aircraft reporting.

 Stopway – an area beyond the takeoff runway able to support the aircraft during an aborted takeoff without causing structural damage to the aircraft.